Utilizing Games and Activities to Strengthen Number Sense

 Numbers (the actual amount of something) can be written as words, as numerals with digits, and spoken verbally.
 All forms of numeration are important to explain and share with learners.

-- As the learner develops his/her understanding of naming a quantity verbally, then introduce the digit(s).
+- As the learner develops understanding of the quantity and its name(s), introduce the digit(s) or symbolic representation for the quantity and language.

 To emphasize numeration, focus on the connection between the names of the amounts and the actual amounts.